is now available! Read about the new features and fixes from September.

 Asking @vscode how to change the VS Code colors

 With the /runCommand slash command, you can ask @vscode to run a command in the editor.
-For example, you can ask @vscode /runCommand enable developer mode to open the VS Code Developer Tools.
+For example, you can ask @vscode /runCommand show minimap to show the minimap in the editor.

-Toggle Developer Tools with the /runCommand slash command in Copilot Chat.
+Toggle the minimap in the editor with the /runCommand slash command in Copilot Chat.

 @terminal